PlutoHDDev/flutter_screen_streaming/README.md

 # flutter_screen_streaming

 ## What will this project do?
-With this plugin, the screen of an end device running a Flutter application can be streamed live to allow a screen broadcast for example in chat apps.
+With this Flutter plugin, the screen of an end device running a Flutter application can be streamed live to allow a screen broadcast for example in chat apps.
 So far, there is only a plugin for screen recording, which in my view is also a bit outdated ([flutter_screen_recording](https://github.com/Isvisoft/flutter_screen_recording)).

 ## What is it good for?
 This plugin provides the possibility to code many popular apps in Flutter.
 Flutter is so far limited in this respect and it is not yet possible to start a live screen broadcast.